BenjaminWhite6114/IHaveKilledThreeDogs/README.md

 # IHaveKilledThreeDogs
 This is my fourth attempt.
 I really feel like we've been left to figure this one out on our own, and it's very frustratin.
+You guys really couldn't have written a fuller section about this stuff yourself?'